Found this article. Would like to share with mothers out there.......

 Your voice, heartbeat and other body sounds

 Hearing your voice and listening to your heartbeat, tummy rumbles and other body sounds is comforting and soothing to your baby.
 If you or your husband can't be there, you could make a tape of your voices.
+Your smell

 Recognising your natural scent may relax your baby and is particularly important when he's learning to breastfeed.
 Just putting one of your used breast pads by him in the incubator may help him relax.
+Touch

 Small babies who are stroked and cuddled grow and develop quicker.
 A study of healthy pre-terms of less than 36 weeks post-conception age showed that stroking and other touching increased their weight gain by 47 per cent a day!
 A similar study found extra touching enabled prems to go home sooner.
 Stroking can interrupt 'stop-breathing' (apnoea) attacks, and letting your baby hold your finger may calm him and help him breathe.
 However, if your baby is very premature or ill, the nurses may suggest touching him as little as possible to prevent bruising him or disturbing his sleep.
+When something has to be done, he'll have less of a shock if you rouse him first by:

 • Stroking him gently